GusBTB/GusBTB/README.md

 👋 Hi, I’m Gustavo da Costa, a brazillian Full-Stack developer.

-Developing web apps at quattroD, using a lot of Autodesk APIs.
+Developing web apps and making some custom automations at quattroD, using a lot of Autodesk APIs.

 JavaScript/Typescript, Python, Dart and a bit of C# and PHP.